The Municipal Securities Rulemaking Board (MSRB) protects investors, state and local governments and other municipal entities, and the public interest

 website, conducts extensive education and outreach to market stakeholders, and provides market leadership on key issues.
 The MSRB is a Congressionally-chartered,

-self-regulatory organization governed by a 21-member board of directors that has a majority of public members, in addition to representatives of regulated
+self-regulatory organization governed by a board of directors that has a majority of public members, in addition to representatives of regulated

 entities.
 The MSRB is subject to oversight by the Securities and Exchange Commission (SEC).